shahd1995913/city-explorer/README.md

 1. clone for repo
 2. npm i - download package
 3. npm start- Runs the app in the development mode.
+4. in env file use REACT_APP_ in react app

 ## Architecture
 ### languages : React , Javascript